kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 comments: true
 categories: [Lessons]
 ---
-You might have noticed me talking about shy people a lot on this blog.
-You can see it in the sidebar, my book, some of my post and now I'm writing a post focused for shy people.
+You might have noticed me talking about shy people a lot on this website.

+The main focus of my lessons is to help shy people like myself overcome difficult task like finding work.

 I write to help shy people get hired in a call center.

 The goal of a lot of the things I do on different blogs is to empower the shy person.

 My heart goes out to shy people because I am a shy person.

-### You might not believe it but..
+## You might not believe it but..

 For the longest time I've been a really shy person.

 You can still see how sometimes I'm nervous when I'm with someone new or how I stutter when I talk.

 Back in school, I was the guy who sits at the back of the class or on the sides with not much friends.

 I couldn't even get a girlfriend until my best friend introduces a girl over the phone (and I asked her to be my girlfriend over the phone and our relationship was mostly over the phone).

 Pathetic, right?
 I'm a shy person.